Digital Ballasts Vs. Magnetic Ballasts

 1. In early veg, plants are still very delicate.
 A light that’s too intense can stress and shock them.
 To prevent this, start off on a dim setting then slowly increase your intensity to ease plants in.

 2. To control your temperature you can lower your light intensity.
-This'll happen automatically if you have a GAVITA or Dimlux controller.
+This'll happen automatically if you have one or more Parlux Linx 600W Temperature Controlled Ballast hooked up to a Parlux Master Controller.

 With a dimmable digital ballast, you can overdrive your output by 10%.
 This means you can give your plants the extra push they need for bigger yields.